 I love Indian food.
 Curries in particular are a favorite of mine.
 While some curries might not be the prettiest to look at, they’re they have so much flavor!
 Heck the aroma that will fill your kitchen alone is worth making this dish for.
 To be honest, I can’t believe I haven’t posted a chicken curry recipe until now.

 It took me a couple of rounds to get this recipe right but it’s finally at a place where I feel comfortable posting it.
 I used white sweet potatoes but you can use your preferred potato.
 I also used canned whole roma tomatoes (just the tomatoes, not their juices) but you can use fresh roma tomatoes as well.
 No, you do not have to peel the skin off them first.
 Frozen of canned peas?
 Doesn’t matter.
 I used frozen and I added them at the beginning of cook time with the rest of the ingredients.
-Omit the peas to make this paleo or whole30 compliant.
+Use diced zucchini or simply omit the peas to make this paleo or whole30 compliant.

 - 2 cups low-sodium chicken broth